Latvian Third League: Promotion stage

 The promotion round involves additional matches between the top four teams of each regional group (A and B), allowing six of the best teams to be promoted to the Second League at the conclusion of the season.
 This takes place in a knockout format, starting from the quarterfinals.
 The teams contest additional matches in order to determine the exact placement of each team and the league winners.

 Until the 2025 season, the promotion round involved matches between the top two teams of each regional division, allowing four of the best teams to be promoted, but the rules were changed since the expansion of the Second League to 20 teams starting from the 2026 season.
+Since 2026, the six best teams from the Third League are promoted to the Second League.